CACI-International/ergo/ergo/README.md

     evaluate (trivially) to a String with id `B`.
 * Progress spinner
 * Improve sources of capture bindings.
-* Improve UI error behavior.
-  * Display the aggregated errors at the end of execution (rather than the returned error value).

 * Improve std:doc features.